-Before receiving information from a law enforcement agency, Staff should establish-in writing-how the agency wants the information handled and any limitations on using the information.
+Before receiving information from a law enforcement agency, Staff should establish - in writing - how the agency wants the information handled and any limitations on using the information.
 Staff may do this in a letter to the agency requesting the materials.
-Sample access letters sent by the Bureau to other agencies are kept on the shared drive.7
+Sample access letters sent by the Bureau to other agencies are kept on the shared drive.6

 Some agencies have entered into memoranda of understanding or common interest agreements with the Bureau that detail how any information disclosed by the agency should be treated.
-A list of all of the MOUs that the Bureau has entered into, along with links to some of the actual documents, is available on the wiki.8
+A list of all of the MOUs that the Bureau has entered into, along with links to some of the actual documents, is available on the wiki.7

-Common interest agreements are available on the Z Drive.
+Common interest agreements are available on SharePoint.
 If none of these mechanisms apply, Staff should send the ownership disclaimer below to the agency, prior to receiving any materials.

-The information below describes how the CFPB will treat your materials.
-Please acknowledge receipt of this information prior to sending materials to the CFPB.
+The information below describes how the Bureau will treat your materials.
+Please acknowledge receipt of this information prior to sending materials to the Bureau.

-Any materials sent to the CFPB remain your property and we will maintain them in a manner identifying them as such.
-In the event that we receive any legally enforceable demand or request for the materials or if

-7 Z:\Enforcement\Resources\Information Sharing\Access Requests\From CFPB to Other Agencies they are subject to an affirmative disclosure obligation, we will promptly inform you in writing and provide a copy of the demand or request or description of the obligation.
+Any materials sent to the Bureau remain your property and we will maintain them in a manner identifying them as such.
+In the event that we receive any legally enforceable demand or request for the materials or if they are subject to an affirmative disclosure obligation, we will promptly inform you in writing and provide a copy of the demand or request or description of the obligation.